How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 • Compute runs only during processing

-• Spot instances reduce costs 70%
+• Spot instances reduce costs 70 percent

 • Auto-scales to handle month-end peaks

-• Monthly cost: $840
+• Monthly cost is $840

 Cost Reduction Strategies in Event-Driven Batch Systems